The Difference between Tempura, Katsu, and Furai

 There is no big difference in cooking method and eating manner between Katsu and Furai (Fry), but these Agemono dishes differ primarily in ingredients used.

-Katsu is usually made with a slice of pork, beef, or chicken, while the main ingredient of Furai is seafood or vegetables.
+While Katsu usually uses a slice of pork, beef, or chicken, the main ingredient of Furai is seafood or vegetables,

 (Reference Pages: Wikipedia 天ぷら, カツ, フライ (料理) )